-If basic changes in assignment or conditions of appointment (other than revisions to fringe benefits, retirement plans, and this policy statement) become necessary during the period of appointment, the changes must be discussed in advance and communicated to the affected faculty member in writing by the department and/or division head.
+If basic changes in assignment or conditions of appointment (other than revisions to fringe benefits, retirement plans, and this policy statement) become necessary during the period of appointment, the changes must be discussed in advance and communicated to the affected faculty member in writing by the department head and/or dean.
 Unresolved disputes regarding basic changes in assignments or conditions of appointment are resolved using the Dispute Resolution Procedures, Appendix E.

-1.5 -- Promotions in Rank
+1.5-- Promotions in Rank

-The process of review for promotion in rank shall be initiated by the Office of the Vice President for Academic Affairs.
+The process of review for promotion in rank shall be initiated by the Office of the Provost and Vice President of Academic Affairs.
 Prior to the initiation of the review, the consent of the faculty member shall be obtained.
 Faculty members should be provided sufficient notice to enable them to assemble and submit materials believed helpful to a full review.
 Individual faculty members have the right to be reviewed for promotion at their own request provided they have not undergone such a review within the previous two academic years.

-Following consideration of appropriate faculty counsel, the department and/or division head will decide whether or not a faculty member is to be recommended for promotion by the department and/or division.
-This decision should be in keeping with the established qualification guidelines of the department and/or division.
-The faculty member shall be informed by the department and/or division head if a recommendation for promotion is not being sent forward and shall be provided counsel by the department and/or division head regarding how he/she might meet criteria for promotion in a subsequent consideration.
+Following consideration of appropriate faculty counsel, the department head and/or dean will decide whether or not a faculty member is to be recommended for promotion by the department head and/or dean.
+This decision should be in keeping with the established qualification guidelines of the department and/or school.
+The faculty member shall be informed by the department head and/or dean if a recommendation for promotion is not being sent forward and shall be provided counsel by the department head and/or dean regarding how to meet criteria for promotion in a subsequent consideration.

-The VPAA shall review each promotion recommended by the department and/or division head and by the OSU-Oklahoma City Reappointment, Promotion, and Tenure Screening Committee.
-The Committee's recommendation to the VPAA will be accompanied by the original recommendations and counsel of the department and/or division head.
+The VPAA shall review each promotion recommended by the department head and/or dean and by the OSU-Oklahoma City Reappointment, Promotion, and Tenure Screening Committee.
+The Committee's recommendation to the VPAA will be accompanied by the original recommendations and counsel of the department head and/or dean.
 In the process of review, the VPAA may seek additional counsel from suitable faculty committees.
 Copies of any written counsel provided by such faculty committees will become part of the recommendation package.
-If the VPAA's recommendation differs from that of the department and/or division head or the Committee, the reasons shall be specified in writing and provided to the faculty member.
+If the VPAA's recommendation differs from that of the department head and/or dean or the Committee, the reasons shall be specified in writing and provided to the faculty member.

 Persons holding temporary or special titles may apply for advertised ranked positions.
-Before the VPAA recommends any such promotions, he/she should seek appropriate faculty counsel.
+Before the VPAA recommends any such promotions, they should seek appropriate faculty counsel.

-Promotions must be recommended by the President and approved by the Board of Regents before becoming effective.
-The affected faculty member shall be informed by the appropriate department and/or division head that a recommendation for promotion will be presented by the President to the Board of Regents.
+Promotions must be recommended by the VPAA and approved by the Board of Regents before becoming effective.
+The affected faculty member shall be informed by the appropriate department head and/or dean that a recommendation for promotion will be presented by the VPAA to the Board of Regents.
 Normally, recommendations for promotions are submitted to the Board of Regents for consideration during its June meeting.
 When approved, the Board of Regents specifies the date on which the promotion shall become effective.

-1.6 -- Reappointment and Non-Reappointment
+1.6-- Reappointment and Non-Reappointment